-- Use effective listening, negotiating, collaborating, confronting and problem solving techniques during work in and outside of class.
+- Using effective listening, negotiating, collaborating, and problem solving techniques during work in and outside of class.

-- Identify different types of conflict that can arise in workplaces and strategies for how to resolve them.
+- Identifying different types of conflict that can arise in workplaces and strategies to resolve them.

 What are some active learning strategies and tools?

-- One of the most common ways to practice effective group work is to use a structured approach and design for a course with a group assignment.
-Using a group contract, role assignment, group reflection, peer assessment, group management tools, and task analysis are just a few of the different ways that students can practice these skills.
+- One of the most common ways to practice effective group work is to use a structured approach and design for an assignment.
+Using a group contract, role assignment, group reflection, peer assessment, group management tools, and task analysis are just a few of the tools students can use to practice these skills.

 - A wide variety of active learning strategies can be used to engage students in collaborative research, information management, analysis, or problem solving such as through role playing, debates, interviews, panel discussions, and DC Connect Discussion Board postings.

-- Case studies are often used in combination with reflective questions to determine how various roles impacted the outcome of an event or situation.
+- Case studies used in combination with reflective questions to determine how various roles can influence the outcome of an event or situation.

-- Conflict management learning activities or similar types of activities involving self-assessment of strengths and areas for future growth.
+- Conflict management learning activities or similar types of activities used in combination of self-assessment of strengths and areas for future growth.